TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Autoloading/Background.rst

 (:file:`typo3/sysext/core/Classes` in legacy installations).
 The rest is done by a simple resolution to include the necessary PHP class files.
-This means that the information to be cached away is only the list of available namespace-prefixes.
+This means that the information to be cached away is only the list of available namespace prefixes.

-The definition of these prefixes is set inside the :file:`composer.json` of each package or distribution / project.
+The definition of these prefixes is set inside the :file:`composer.json` file of each package or distribution / project.

 Autoloading developer-specific data differently